zpolygon95/ColorMine/README.md

 ## Building

-~~An *experimental* GNU Make file is included in the PolyColorMine directory, simply run `make` (or `make -s` if you like clean output) in that directory to compile all sources.
-Support for creating jar files with make is to be implemented.
+A GNU Make file is included in the PolyColorMine directory, simply run `make` (or `make -s` if you like clean output) in that directory to compile all sources.
+The makefile will now generate a jar file in the PolyColorMine/dist directory suitable for inclusion in other projects.
+Run `make test` to compile the test file, which includes the jar file from dist, and run `make ARGS="[command line arguments]" run to run the test program.

-Run `make clean` to delete all compiled sources, and the `@sources` file~~
+Run `make clean` to delete all compiled sources, the `@sources` file, and the output jar file.

-I have abandoned the make file for a bash script.

 ## List of Implemented Features